 To render the data, I call the function on a given page, making use of Astro’s front matter to import and set variables specific to that page.
-In this example, I’m also using a “Credit” Astro component, which accepts props that the
+In this example, I’m also using a “Credit” Astro component, which both accepts props and creates slots to server-render child content—in this case the

 On the live site, the rendered and styled output looks like this (using a somewhat outdated slider powered by Flickity):

 Airtable recently announced that the URLs for attachments will now expire after “a couple of hours.”
 For this reason (and general performance considerations), it’s not a good idea to use the image links provided by Airtable directly in your markup or to treat Airtable as a “hosted service” for images/attachments.
 Instead, use something like the Astro or Eleventy image plugins when dealing with Airtable images, both of which will, among other things, convert an external source URL to a local image(s) at build time, according to your specifications.

 Now this is the part where it gets really exciting.
 While it’s possible to just leave things here and have a basic content management system that can integrate with any front-end, Airtable also offers an interface designer that allows you to repurpose your table data into custom visual interfaces.
 What this means is that you can effectively recreate a CMS “dashboard” within Airtable that makes the client editing experience even smoother.